historicalhowden

 There was a lot more to Barnes Wallis than the "Dambusters Bouncing Bombs".
 At present the trust is looking for premises to set up a permanent exhibition after being evicted by The Yorkshire Air Museum at Elvington near York.

-We now have and exhibiton which can be moved and set up anywhere big enough to house the 21 A1 picture boards which tell the life and work of Barnes Wallis.
+We now have an exhibiton which can be moved and set up anywhere big enough to house the 29 A1 picture boards which tell the life and work of Barnes Wallis.

-Already it has been a success when housed in Goole Museum and at present it is on show at the Treasure House in Beverley until the 14th.
+Already it as been a success when housed in Goole Museum and at the Treasure House in Beverley until the 14th.
 August 2010.
+Also we have had a display at Sewerby Hall for 3 months ending on 29th June.2012

 At Howden on the 3rd August 2010 we unveiled two interpretation boards at the Boothferry Golf Course.
 The boards, one unveiled by Barnes Wallis'daughter Mary, and second by Mrs. Sue Chapman, who is the Chair of the Howden Civic Society.
 One board tells the story of the Howden airship station which was there in WW1 and the second tells the story of the making of the R.100 airship designed by Barnes Wallis in the mid 1920's.